Healthy Homes Assessment Taradale

 Rental Property Home Assessments Taradale

-Rental property areas affected through Health Homes Standard.
-Healthy Homes Standards in Taradale include each:
+The areas of rental property that are affected by the Healthy Homes Standard in Taradale include each:

 • Living Room